 - Screwed by the Lawyers: While the English theatrical release of the movie includes a bonus music video celebrating most of the movies, Pokémon 4Ever, Pokémon Heroes, Pokémon: Jirachi: Wish Maker, and Pokémon: Destiny Deoxys are markedly absent, as the retrospective skips from the third movie to the eighth movie twice.
 This is likely due to remaining contracts with the original English distributor of those films, Miramax Films.

-- Word of Saint Paul: Kunihiko Yayuma revealed some during an interview, including:
+- Word of Saint Paul: Director Kunihiko Yayuma revealed some behind-the-scenes information during an interview, including:

-- This movie being a What If? scenario had Ash found the Rainbow Wing dropped from Ho-oh.
+- This movie being a What If? scenario had Ash found the Rainbow Wing dropped by Ho-Oh.

-- This version of Ash being more fashionable and his redesign influenced from Ken Sugimori.
+- This version of Ash being more fashionable and his redesign being influenced by Ken Sugimori.

-- The number of Spearow chasing Ash and Pikachu increases 20 fold, totaling 1,000!
+- The number of Spearow chasing Ash and Pikachu increased twentyfold, totaling 1,000!

-- Shoko Nakagawa representing 20 years of the Pokémon franchise as she started from playing the original Red/Green versions, resulting in her playing as Nurse Joy, an older sister figure.
+- Shoko Nakagawa representing twenty years of the Pokémon franchise as she started from playing the original Red/Green versions, resulting in her being cast as Nurse Joy, an older sister figure.